 In some circumstances it is necessary to process your personal data so we can comply with our legal obligations.
 Without this information we would not be able to fulfil our legal obligations to you, the authorities, or regulatory and statutory bodies.
 For example:

-- Service of notices in connection with commercial property management
+- Service of notices in connection with residential and commercial property management

 - Supplier/subcontractor compliance